multiversx/mx-docs/docs/integrators/observing-squad.md

 The Observing Squad can be also set up using Docker.

-Clone the observing squad repository:
+Clone the Observing Squad repository:

 ```
 git clone https://github.com/ElrondNetwork/observing-squad.git